FredHutch/s3tagcrawler/README.md

 ## What the program does

-For each line in the CSV, `upload_and_tag` will upload file(s) at the specified path in `/fh/fast` to the specified S3 bucket and prefix, with the defined tags.
+For each line in the CSV (not including the first line containing column names), `upload_and_tag` will upload file(s) at the specified path in `/fh/fast` to the specified S3 bucket and prefix, with the defined tags.
 If a path to a directory is given, all the files in the directory will be uploaded if `data_type == 0`, or only those files ending in `.fastq` and `.fastq.gz` if `data_type == 1`.
 If the path includes a filename, only that file will be uploaded.
 If a file with the same name already exists, the program will not overwrite it, but will indicate in its output that the file already exists.

 ### Obtaining S3 Credentials